-Quercetin possesses anti-influenza activity by inhibiting viral entry and viral-cell fusion.
-Quercetin has strong antibacterial, antifungal and antiviral properties (Wenjiao W, et al. Viruses.
-2016.
-Jan.
-8(1):6).
+Quercetin possesses anti-influenza activity by inhibiting viral entry, viral-cell fusion, viral replication, viral load, and lung inflammation and airways hyper-responsiveness in vivo.
+Quercetin has strong antibacterial, antifungal and antiviral properties.

-A reduction in total sick days and severity was noted in middle aged and older subjects ingesting 1000 mg quercetin/day for 12 weeks who rated themselves as physically fit (Heinz SA et al. Pharmacol Res.
+A reduction in total sick days and severity was noted in middle aged and older subjects ingesting 1000 mg quercetin per day for 12 weeks who rated themselves as physically fit (Heinz SA et al. Pharmacol Res.
 2010 Sep;62(3):237-42).

 Quercetin outperforms Tamiflu – A mouse study showed that quercetin reduced symptoms and gave higher survival rates.
 Also, animals treated with Quercetin had half of the virus load in their lungs compared to animals treated with Tamiflu.
 (Choi HJ, et al. Phytother Res.
 2012 Mar;26(3):462-4).